 Lord, at times Your Church carries wounds as a result of the sins of its members.
 Bring healing and grace in times of need.

 Lord, lead all those called to the consecrated life to deeper holiness.
-May their vocation be one that brings an abundance of good fruit into our world in much need.
+May their vocation be one that brings an abundance of good fruit into our world in such need.

 Lord, we pray for all the lay faithful.
-May each member of Your Body, the Church, renew their baptismal calling each and every day so as to be a better sign of Your love and mercy in the world.
+May each member of Your Body, the Church, renew their baptismal calling every day, so as to be a better sign of Your love and mercy in the world.